HomeSite Map

 Recording History

 For such a simple song, The Beatles had quite a difficult time recording it, probably due to the song being just recently written and them not being exactly sure what kind of arrangement would suit it.
-September 11th, 1963, the day after they finished writing it in front of The Rolling Stones, they attempted to record it in Studio Two at EMI at 2:30 pm.
+September 11th, 1963, the day after they finished writing it in front of The Rolling Stones, they attempted to record it in EMI Studio Two at 2:30 pm.
 After one take, it was decided to leave it for another day.

 The next day, September 12th, 1963, they returned to the song during the evening session, which ran from 7 to 11:30 pm.
 After working extensively on both “Don’t Bother Me” and “Little Child,” The Beatles returned to “I Wanna Be Your Man” at approximately 10:45 pm for six more takes, numbered two through seven.
 All four Beatles played their usual instruments while Ringo sang his lead vocal live on these takes.
 "Take seven" was considered the best at this point, being a composite of two takes edited together just before the final verse, and they called it a night, although much more work would be needed on this track.